← Back to projects

 Separated retrieval_query from prompt

-BackendExecutor.process() takes retrieval_query as a separate parameter from prompt.
-The text sent to OpenSearch for kNN search can be optimized independently from the text sent to the LLM. retrieval_query_builder.py extracts {{placeholders}} from markdown templates and builds targeted semantic queries, while the LLM receives the full template with instructions.
+BackendExecutor.process() takes retrieval_query as a parameter separate from prompt.
+The text that goes to OpenSearch for kNN matching can be tuned independently from the text going to the LLM. retrieval_query_builder.py extracts {{placeholders}} from markdown templates and builds targeted semantic queries, while the LLM gets the full template with instructions.

 04

-Namespace Isolation for Multi-Pipeline Reuse
+Namespace Isolation for Multi Pipeline Reuse

 05